Absolute continuity of Bernoulli convolutions for algebraic parameters: Introduction

 This strategy is very similar to the one pursued by Hochman in \cite{hochman}, however, there are very crucial differences in the details.
 In comparison, Hochman's argument prove (under milder conditions)

 which is enough to conclude that $\dim\mu_\l=1$.
 One of the new contributions of this paper enabling the estimate on the speed of convergence in \eqref{eq:decay0} are the new quantitative estimates in Theorems \ref{th:high-entropy-convolution} and \ref{th:low-entropy-convolution} for the growth of entropy under convolution.
-The corresponding result in \cite{hochman} is not quantitative.
+Theorem \ref{th:low-entropy-convolution} is closely related to \cite{hochman}*{Theorem 2.7}, but the crucial difference is that the entropy growth is quantified in terms of the parameters in Theorem \ref{th:low-entropy-convolution}.
 In addition, the proofs of Theorems \ref{th:high-entropy-convolution} and \ref{th:low-entropy-convolution} follow a different strategy.
+One of the new features of our proofs is that we estimate the entropy of the convolution of two measures directly, which brings significant quantitative improvements.
+This is in contrast with \cite{hochman} (and \cite{Bou-discretized2}, where the size of sum-sets is estimated instead of the entropy of convolutions), where the entropy of the convolution product of a large number of measures is estimated first and then Pl\"unnecke-type inequalities are used.

-The way the measure $\mu_\l$ is decomposed as a convolution of measures is also new and has been optimized to achieve the sufficiently fast speed of convergence.
+The way the measure $\mu_\l$ is decomposed as a convolution of measures is also new and has been optimized to achieve fast speed of convergence.

 Theorem \ref{th:high-entropy-convolution} says that the missing entropy of a convolution is the square (up to a logarithmic loss) of the missing entropy of the factors.
 The exponent $2$ here is optimal, and crucial for the success of our strategy, because it yields a polynomial decay in \eqref{eq:decay0}.